smules/SyntheticDataGenerationBlender/README.md

 # SyntheticDataGenerationBlender
 Domain Randomization
-For now just drag it into your folder location.
+/nFor now just drag it into your folder location.
 Bruh